The Importance of Thermography

 .jpg)

-Non-Invasive Radiation-Free Technology
+Non-Invasive, Radiation-Free Technology

 Thermography is a safe imaging technique with no contact, compression, or radiation.
 This makes it ideal for routine monitoring and for patients who want gentle, proactive health assessments.